The Best Online Antique Stores for Vintage & Antiques (besides eBay)

 3. Bonanza: An eBay alternative for second-hand merchandise

-Greatly concentrated on newer second-hand items and fashion, U.S.-based Bonanza features 50,000 registered sellers and 23 million listed products.
-Unfortunately for those looking to sell or buy vintage and antiques online, Bonanza may not be the best choice.
-Their vintage shop is not very prominent, as it is not a standalone category.
-Instead, it has been integrated into other product categories, which include fashion, home, beauty, and more.
-The collectibles category is the easiest place to spot vintage products on Bonanza, although you can also find vintage fashion in the fashion category.
+US-based Bonanza focuses heavily on newer secondhand items and fashion, with 50,000 registered sellers and 23 million products listed.
+Unfortunately, for those looking to buy or sell vintage and antiques online, Bonanza may not be the best choice.
+Their vintage shop is not very prominent as it is not a separate category.
+Instead, it is integrated into other product categories that include fashion, home, beauty and more.
+The collectibles category is the easiest place to find vintage products on Bonanza, although you can also find vintage fashion in the fashion category.

 An online flea market known for its excellent customer service

-On the plus side, Bonanza is an online flea market known for its excellent customer service for its sellers.
-Bonanza supports extensive checkout choices and does not include listing charges, but it does charge a 3.5 % closing fee (0.50$ minimum fee for small amounts and additional fees for items over 500$ value).
+On the plus side, Bonanza is an online flea market with a reputation for providing excellent customer service to its sellers.
+Bonanza supports a wide range of payment options and has no listing fees, but does charge a 3.5% transaction fee ($0.50 minimum for small amounts and additional fees for items over $500).

-If you’re a seller, another feature that sets Bonanza apart from the competition is the extensive import tool.
-This allows you to easily add existing shop listings from other sources, such as eBay, Etsy, or Shopify.
+If you’re a seller, another feature that sets Bonanza apart from the competition is its extensive import tool.
+This allows you to easily add existing shop listings from other sources such as eBay, Etsy or Shopify.
 Bonanza also offers advertising options beyond featured listings, using platforms such as Google Shopping.
-There is no Bonanza app, but customers on smartphones can use the mobile-optimized version of the website.
-Bonanza’s website appears user-friendly, albeit a little less visually appealing than Etsy.
-Every Bonanza store features a built-in chat system, supplied for free by the website.
-And the site is rather straightforward to use.
+There is no Bonanza app, but customers on smartphones can use the mobile-optimised version of the site.
+Bonanza’s website is easy to use, if a little less visually appealing than Etsy’s.
+Each Bonanza shop has a built-in chat system, which is provided for free by the site.
+And the site is fairly easy to use.

 4. Zibbet: A beautiful low-cost solution for small vendors

-Although Zibbet has been around for a while, it remained tiny in contrast to its competition.
-While the company is based in Australia, the majority of vendors, nevertheless, appear to be based in the United States, and most products are sold in U.S. dollars.
-Just as Etsy, Zibbet focuses on handmade and vintage items.
-Its interface is rather similar to Etsy, but slightly more minimalist, which makes for a pleasant user experience.
+Although Zibbet has been around for a while, it has remained tiny compared to its competitors.
+The company is based in Australia, but most of the sellers seem to be based in the US, and most of the products are sold in US dollars.
+Like Etsy, Zibbet focuses on handmade and vintage items.
+The interface is similar to Etsy’s, but a little more minimalist, which makes for a pleasant user experience.

 Vintage products are one of Zibbet’s main categories, with a strong focus on smaller items.
-Such as vintage accessories and vintage jewelry, as opposed to bulky furniture.
-If your merchandise leans more towards the antique category, you may be surprised to find antiques for sale listed as a sub-category of “vintage merchandise” – two categories that seem rather blurred on Zibbet.
+Such as vintage accessories and vintage jewellery, as opposed to bulky furniture.
+If your goods are more in the antiques category, you may be surprised to find antiques for sale listed as a sub-category of ‘vintage goods’ – two categories that seem rather blurred on Zibbet.

 Why should you consider using Zibbet instead of another online store for vintage

-Primarily for its charge framework: If you are a tiny vendor, Zibbet is entirely free!
-In the free plan, shop owners may sell up to 10 items a month.
-But they will be limited in terms of features.
+Mainly because of its fee structure: If you are a small seller, Zibbet is completely free!
+In the free plan, shop owners can sell up to 10 items per month.
+But they are limited in terms of functionality.
 In addition, unlike other online shops, Zibbet does not charge separate listing fees and commissions.
-Zibbet works with a simple flat-rate subscription model, ranging from 5$ to 20$ a month.
-This depends on the number of items you sell and the features you would like to take advantage of.
+Zibbet works with a simple flat-rate subscription model, ranging from $5 to $20 per month.
+This depends on the number of items you sell and the features you want to use.

 Another feature that sets Zibbet apart from the competition is the option to create a standalone website in addition to your Zibbet shop.
-This may be an interesting choice for vendors who are not particularly technology-oriented but still like to customize their own webspace.
-That in order to promote it among clients without passing through the main platform.
-Vendors who are interested in giving their product sales pages the optimum amount of creative effect should take a lengthy glance at Zibbet.
+This can be an interesting choice for sellers who are not particularly technology orientated, but who still want to customise their own web space.
+This way they can promote themselves to their customers without going through the main platform.
+Merchants who want to give their product sales pages the maximum creative impact should take a closer look at Zibbet.

 5. Selency (Brocante Lab): Unique furniture, vintage home decor and online antiques

-The brainchild of two passionate fans of vintage furniture and home decor, Selency was created in September 2014.
+The brainchild of two passionate fans of vintage furniture and home decor, Selency was launched in September 2014.
 It was originally launched under the name Brocante Lab.
-It is one of the first European online community platforms and online antique stores specializing in vintage furniture.
-This includes industrial, Scandinavian, mid-century modern, Art deco, and interior design accessories.
+It is one of the first European online community platforms and online antique stores specialising in vintage furniture.
+This includes industrial, Scandinavian, mid-century modern, art deco and interior design accessories.

-The main strength of Selency lies behind the fact that every single antique for sale on the marketplace has been hand-picked by Selency’s team of professional shoppers and vintage connoisseurs.
-The seller, the origin of the product, and its genuineness are always manually checked.
-This ensures that the platform’s listings are not crippled by knock-off merchandise or of dubious origin.
-And the product stock is replenished every single day.
+Selency’s key strength lies in the fact that every single antique for sale on the marketplace has been hand-picked by Selency’s team of professional buyers and vintage connoisseurs.
+The seller, the provenance of the item and its authenticity are all manually verified.
+This ensures that the platform’s listings are not crippled by knock-offs or products of dubious origin.
+And the stock of products is replenished every day.

 Unique pieces of furniture and inspiration to decorate your home

-In total, there are over 100 000 items curated by Selency’s moderators.
-And since Selency focuses on quality only, shoppers can rest assured that they will find unique pieces of furniture and inspiration to decorate their homes.
-Last but not least, Selency is a secure online antique store.
+In total, there are over 100,000 items curated by Selency’s moderators.
+And because Selency only focuses on quality, shoppers can be sure to find unique pieces of furniture and inspiration to decorate their homes.
+Finally, Selency is a secure online antiques store.
 The company’s online payment system facilitates transactions.
-Vendors are paid directly by Selency via a transfer to their accounts.
-And buyers can pay via their PayPal account or with a credit card with complete peace of mind.
-The icing on the cake: Selency offers shoppers reliable door-to-door delivery solutions
+Sellers are paid directly by Selency via bank transfer to their accounts.
+And buyers can pay with their PayPal account or credit card in complete safety.
+The icing on the cake: Selency offers buyers reliable door-to-door delivery solutions

-All in all, Selency offers vintage lovers and antique enthusiasts interested to buy antiques online the joy of browsing thousands of items.
-Directly from the comfort of their own couch.
-With the added value of trustworthiness and simplicity.
+All in all, Selency offers vintage lovers and antique enthusiasts interested in buying antiques online the pleasure of browsing through thousands of items.
+From the comfort of their own sofa.
+With the added value of reliability and simplicity.

 Other alternatives for selling antiques online

-We have listed only a handful of marketplaces in this article, in order to keep it concise.
-However, there are of course other online platforms that also offer more or less similar services.
+For the sake of brevity, we have only listed a handful of marketplaces in this article.
+There are, of course, other online platforms that offer more or less similar services.
 Here is a non-exhaustive list of marketplaces dedicated to buying and selling antiques online:

 Where to sell vintage online?